Happy Ever After (Julia Fordham song)

-Happy Ever After is a song by English singer-songwriter Julia Fordham, included on her self-titled debut album.
-Released as a single in 1988, it reached #27 in the UK Singles Chart and number 1 in the Japan Singles Chart.
+Happy Ever After is a song by the English singer-songwriter Julia Fordham, included on her self-titled debut album.
+Released as a single in 1988, it reached #27 in the UK singles chart and number 1 in the Japan Singles Chart.
 "Happy Ever After" was inspired by Nelson Mandela's struggle through apartheid in South Africa and his imprisonment.
 The song was re-recorded for Fordham's 1998 compilation album, The Julia Fordham Collection, and given the subtitle "Rain Forest Mix '98".

 Singer Jaki Graham recorded a cover version of "Happy Ever After" for her 1998 album My Life.